BJJ Glossary: Every Term You Need to Know

 A.

-Academy — the term used to describe a Brazilian jiu-jitsu school.
+Academy – the term used to describe a Brazilian Jiu-Jitsu school or training facility.

-Americana — a submission that applies a lock on the opponent’s arm using a figure-four grip.
+Americana – a submission that applies an outward shoulder lock on the opponent’s arm using a figure-four grip.
+One of the first submissions taught to beginners.

-Anaconda choke — a submission that uses the arms to compress the opponent’s airways from the side.
+Anaconda choke – a submission that uses the arms to compress the opponent’s airways from the side, typically applied during scrambles or from front headlock.

-Arm triangle — a submission that uses the arms crossed over the opponent’s neck to compress the airways.
+Arm triangle – a submission that uses the arms crossed over the opponent’s neck to compress the airways, trapping one of the opponent’s arms against their own neck.

-Armbar — a submission that hyperextends the opponent’s arm beyond its natural range of motion.
+Armbar – a submission that hyperextends the opponent’s elbow joint beyond its natural range of motion.
+Works from guard, mount, side control, and many other positions.

 B.

-Back control — a position where one fighter is behind the opponent with legs wrapped around their body.
+Back control – a position where one fighter is behind the opponent with legs (hooks) wrapped around their body.
+Worth 4 points in IBJJF competition.

-Back take — a technique used to take the opponent’s back.
+Back take – a technique used to get behind the opponent and establish back control.

-Belt — the belt worn by Brazilian jiu-jitsu practitioners to indicate their skill level.
+Belt – the belt worn by Brazilian Jiu-Jitsu practitioners to indicate their skill level.
+The order: white, blue, purple, brown, black.

-Bicep slicer — a submission that applies pressure on the opponent’s bicep.
+Bicep slicer – a submission that applies crushing pressure on the opponent’s bicep using the forearm as a fulcrum.

 BJJ – abbreviation for “Brazilian Jiu-Jitsu”.

-Bottom player — a fighter who prefers to fight from the bottom position.
+Bottom player – a fighter who prefers to fight from the bottom position, using their guard to attack and sweep.

 C.

-Calf slicer — a submission that applies pressure on the opponent’s calf muscle.
+Calf slicer – a submission that applies crushing pressure on the opponent’s calf muscle.

-Choke — a submission that compresses the opponent’s airways or blood supply to the brain.
+Choke – a submission that compresses the opponent’s airways (air choke) or blood supply to the brain (blood choke) to force a tap.

-Closed guard — a guard where the bottom player’s legs are wrapped around the opponent’s waist.
+Closed guard – a guard where the bottom player’s legs are locked behind the opponent’s back.
+The first guard you learn in BJJ.

-Cross-collar choke — a submission that uses the opponent’s gi collar to compress the airways.
+Cross-collar choke – a submission that uses both hands gripping the opponent’s gi collar to compress the neck.

 D.

-D’arce choke — a submission that uses the attacker’s arm to compress the opponent’s airways, similar to an anaconda choke but with a different grip.
+D’arce choke – a submission applied by threading your arm under the opponent’s neck and through their armpit, similar to an anaconda choke but with a different grip configuration.

-Double leg takedown — a takedown technique where the attacker grabs both of the opponent’s legs and drives them backward.
+Double leg takedown – a takedown technique where the attacker grabs both of the opponent’s legs and drives them to the ground.

 E.

-Ezekiel choke — a submission that uses the gi sleeve or wrist to compress the opponent’s airways.
+Ezekiel choke – a submission that uses the gi sleeve or the wrist to choke the opponent.
+Can be applied from many positions including inside the opponent’s guard.

 F.